AyatOmar/DATA-3402-Kaggle/README.md

 * Evaluate the model's performance using the RMSLE metric by comparing the predicted values to the true target values in the test dataset (y_test).

 #### Performance Evaluation
+When I submitted the three regression models.
+They all scored pretty high